 - Frames and Foundation – wooden frames hold sheets of beeswax foundation that is imprinted with the shapes of hexagonal cells.
 Bees use the foundation to build straight combs.

 - Brood Chamber – a large wooden box that holds ten frames of comb.
-It is reserved for the bees to rear, brood and store honey for their own use.
-Either one or two hive bodies can be used for a brood nest.
+Reserve it for the bees to rear, brood and store honey for their own use.
+Either one or two hive bodies will be used for a brood nest.

 - Queen Excluder – it is between the brood box/chamber and the honey super.
-It is made of wire mesh and keeps the queen confined in the brood nest, such that brood will not occur in honey supers.
-An excluder is not necessary if two hive bodies are used.
+It is a wire mesh which keeps the queen confined in the brood nest, such that brood will not occur in honey supers.
+A queen excluder is not necessary if two hive bodies are used.

 - Inner Cover – prevents bees from attaching combs to the outer cover.
 It also insulates dead air space against temperature changes.

-- Honey Supers – shallow supers with frames of comb in which bees store surplus honey.
-This surplus is the honey that is harvested and it contains 10 frames.
+- Honey Supers – shallow supers have ten frames of comb in which bees store surplus honey.
+Harvest the surplus honey.

 Advantages of using a Queen Excluder